 - Finger bumps or swelling

 Rheumatoid arthritis isn’t hereditary, but certain genetic markers can increase your likelihood of developing this chronic condition.
 Markers in the genes associated with the immune system and chronic inflammation show a predisposition to RA.
 Most of the time, it will be impossible for a sufferer to know precisely why they develop this condition.

-Rheumatoid Arthritis vs. Osteoarthritis
+Rheumatoid Arthritis vs.

 The degenerative joint condition and aches and pains a person may develop in their hands, feet, hips, knees, and spine as they age is the result of normal wear and tear on the body and is known as osteoarthritis.
-This common condition is impacted by genetic, as well as posture, weight, manual labor, joint injuries, and lack of exercise.
+This common condition is impacted by genetics, as well as posture, weight, manual labor, joint injuries, and lack of exercise.

 Osteoarthritis is not the same as rheumatoid arthritis which as an autoimmune condition is not segregated to one area and can affect all the body’s joints and cause chronic inflammation.
 The symptoms of RA tend to be more severe than typical arthritis.
 X-rays and MRI scans are sometimes needed to confirm an RA diagnosis.

 Both types of arthritis, however, can be helped through osteopathic treatment to reduce pain, stiffness, and other symptoms.